openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 The guide presents a basic workflow for building and running C++ code samples in OpenVINO.
 Note that these steps will not work with the Python samples.

 To get started, you must first install OpenVINO Runtime, install OpenVINO Development tools, and build the sample applications.
-See the `Prerequisites <prerequisites-samples>`__ section for instructions.
+See the :ref:`Prerequisites <prerequisites-samples>` section for instructions.

 Once the prerequisites have been installed, perform the following steps:

-1. `Use Model Downloader to download a suitable model <download-models>`__ .
+1. :ref:`Use Model Downloader to download a suitable model <download-models>`.
-2. `Convert the model with Model Optimizer <convert-models-to-intermediate-representation>`__ .
+2. :ref:`Convert the model with Model Optimizer <convert-models-to-intermediate-representation>`.
-3. `Download media files to run inference <download-media>`__ .
+3. :ref:`Download media files to run inference <download-media>`.
-4. `Run inference with the Image Classification sample application and see the results <run-image-classification>`__ .
+4. :ref:`Run inference with the Image Classification sample application and see the results <run-image-classification>`.

 .. _prerequisites-samples: